GiorgioZacharo/LoopAnalysisML/README.md

 Overview

-    The LoopAnalysisML framework is a plugin of LLVM version (3.8) and consists of one LLVM Analysis Pass: Region Identification Pass, Basic Block Identification Pass and Functions Identification Pass.
-In addition to those a Basic Block Frequency Annotation Pass is used.
-The final goal is to  Identify the most efficient Regions that are going to be implemented into Hardware.
+    The LoopAnalysisML framework is a plugin of LLVM version (3.8) and consists of an LLVM Analysis Pass that analyzes loops and extracts information regarding their loop unrolling potentian in hardware realizations (hardware accelerators).
+The goal is to use this information as X features to train a Machine Learning classifier in order to perform prediction on the optimal loop unrolling factor of each loop.

     The process is as follows: